 Corking a bat is not as easy as it sounds.
 It is done by drilling out the bat's inner core towards its end.
 The inner core can be filled with cork, bouncy balls, or sawdust, which is then compacted into the hole you drilled and filled back up with a combination of glue and pine tar.
 Since a part of the bat is drilled open, it is more susceptible to breakage at contact.
 Having cork in your bat gives it a trampoline-like effect at contact, making the batter hit a baseball a lot faster and farther than a pure wood bat.

-What benefits does a corked bat provide?
-Here are some:
+What does corking a bat do?

 - Has less weight than a regular bat, because a corked bat transfers less force when it hits a baseball.